srihariash999/MiniProjectSem6/README.md

 Mini project files for Semester 6

-The aim of the project is to create a small FM transmitter which can be used as a 'spy-bug' and use the audio received using this module to apply speech processing on and determine who is talking in the room right now !
+The aim of the project is to create a stand-alone MQTT based chat- terminal.
+It is basically sending and recieving messages currently using free mqtt broker @ broker.mqtt-dashboard.com.

+It also has an LCD and a T9 style keypad interfaced to it to type and display the text.

+The to-and-fro chat is tested using mosquitto client, MQTT box and My MQTT android app.
+So far so good !